arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Open the **HomeController.cs** class and scroll down to the _Share_ method.
-Replace the _GetSasForBlob_ method call with the new implementation.
+1. Open the **HomeController.cs** class and locate the _Share_ action.
+Replace the line where you invoke _GetSasForBlob_ with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-ShareActionWithStoredAccessPolicy_)